ProGamerGov/neural-style-pt/README.md

 **Solution:** Add the flag `-cudnn_autotune`; this will use the built-in cuDNN autotuner to select the best convolution algorithms.

+**Problem:** `KeyError: 'unexpected key "features.0.weight" in state_dict'`

+**Solution:** Make sure that either your models were downloaded with the `[donwload_models.py](https://github.com/ProGamerGov/neural-style-pt/blob/master/models/download_models.py)` script, or that you've performed this [fix](https://github.com/jcjohnson/pytorch-vgg/issues/3) on your model if downloaded directly from a source like [pytorch-vgg](https://github.com/jcjohnson/pytorch-vgg).

 ## Memory Usage
 By default, `neural-style-pt` uses the `nn` backend for convolutions and L-BFGS for optimization.
 These give good results, but can both use a lot of memory.
 You can reduce memory usage with the following: